Eloiseedwards/Assessment-2/README.md

 ## Requirements

 The requirments for each file are included in the individual notebooks.
-They were each built in colab so have the relevant requirments for being ran in colab.
+They were each built in colab so have the relevant requirments for running in colab.

 ## Description